Traversable Wormholes Sourced by Dark Matter in Loop Quantum Cosmology: Dark matter models and LQC-Inspired Wormholes

 where $\rho_e = - G^{t}_{\ t}$, $p_{e} = G^{r}_{\ r} = G^{\theta}_{\theta} = G^{\phi}_{\phi}$.
 For a given $\rho$ and $p$, the analytical expressions for the effective energy density and pressure are given by \cite{Sengupta:2023yof,Muniz:2024jzg}:

-where $\rho_c$ represents the critical density in the context of LQC.
 For the above expression, we see that even if $p=\omega \rho$ describes normal matter, the effective stress tensor can describe exotic matter.
 Therefore, it can be a possible source for wormholes.
 We will discuss this in more detail below.

 Moving forward, we will investigate the wormholes in the context of LQC.
 We will particularly focus on the energy density given in Eq. \eqref{rhoeff} by the static and spherically symmetric Morris-Thorne wormhole metric as presented by \cite{Morris:1988cz}: